KarlsruheMIS/red2pack/README.md

 ```

 ## Build (Linux/MacOS)
-We solve the MIS problem using the wighted branch-and-reduce (B&R) solver and OnlineMIS solver of KaMIS.
+We solve the MIS problem using the weighted branch-and-reduce (B&R) solver and OnlineMIS solver of KaMIS.

 In the case you want to run tests
 - read [Testing](tests/README.md).